wax-office-of-inspector-general/wax-developer/docs/operate/wax-infrastructure/wax-mainnet-ship-node.md

 Run  `nodeos`  with pointers to the config, data directory and genesis file:

 ```
-> cd ~/wax-leap/build/programs/nodeos
+> cd ~/wax-blockchain/build/programs/nodeos
 > ./nodeos --data-dir ~/waxdata --config-dir ~/waxdata --genesis-json ~/waxdata/genesis.json --disable-replay-opts
 ```

 Your WAX Mainnet node will now start syncing with the configured peers and catch-up with the WAX Mainnet chain headblock.

-At time of writing (September 2022) this may take up to a month for a complete block sync from genesis.
+At time of writing (March 2024) this may take up to 2 months for a complete block sync from genesis.
 It may also help if you choose a few closely located peers to limit peer overload and ensure low latency.

 As your node syncs from the start of the chain it will build the log and index files in the  `/blocks`  and  `/state-history`  directories.